Charitable organisations (institutions) and land tax

 Omissions and errors

-Penalty tax is calculated on the additional amount of tax that would have been assessed had the notification been lodged on time.
+Failure to notify us may constitute a notification default, which can result in a liability for penalty tax, which is calculated on the additional amount of tax that would have been assessed had the notification been lodged on time.